 Everyone wants to own a luxury car, but you’ve probably seen the countless posts on the internet explaining the hidden costs of owning a luxury vehicle.
 From repair fees to operating costs and even insurance, there are many scary expenses that we just want to avoid.
-Sadly, these are costs that have to be faced whether you’re buying a luxury new Audi TT RS or a simple Kia Soul.
+Sadly, these are costs that have to be faced whether you’re buying a luxury new Audi TT RS or a simple Kia Ceed GT.
 As you might expect, these costs are much higher when it comes to a luxury vehicle—but there’s a reason for that.

 The next time you think about purchasing a new vehicle, keep in mind that the costs involved with a luxury car are warranted.
 To help ease your mind a little and convince you to spend your money, here are a few things to consider.